Incerto-Technologies/Incerto/README.md

-# incerto
+# Incerto
-Co-Pilot For Databases
+AI Co-Pilot For Databases